 - Fidgeting

 These symptoms are opposite to the effects of painkillers themselves.
-In fact, research has shown that this happens because painkiller withdrawals are the result of a rebound effect from the central nervous system, which is the main target of a painkiller.
+In fact, research has shown that this happens because painkiller withdrawals result from a rebound effect from the central nervous system, which is the main target of a painkiller.

-Before diving into the question, “How long does painkiller withdrawal last?” it might be helpful to understand that painkillers are central nervous system depressants.
+Before diving into how long painkiller withdrawal lasts, it might be helpful to understand that painkillers are central nervous system depressants.
 This means they slow down the body’s automatic, life-preserving functions.

 Painkillers can slow your breathing and heart rate and may cause you to fall asleep unexpectedly.
 They can also cause a person to feel pleasure, warmth, and relaxation.